 They think they're always right

-Toxic people in general often think they’re always correct, even when they aren’t.
-And bosses are no exception.
-Their way is always the best way, and they refuse to acknowledge when they’ve made a mistake.
+Toxic people in general often think they're always correct, even when they aren't, and bosses are no exception.
+It is a red flag when they think that their way is always the best, and they refuse to acknowledge when they've made a mistake.

 They don't offer constructive feedback

 Not all criticism is bad.
-Constructive criticism can help foster professional growth, but toxic bosses might not offer criticism in a constructive way.
+Constructive criticism can help foster professional growth, but toxic bosses might not constructively offer criticism.
 Instead, they might only point out your mistakes.

 It works the other way, too.
 Toxic bosses might give no feedback at all, leaving subordinates to wonder what they did right and where they could improve.
 This can hurt your career later and prevent you from landing promotions and bonuses.